 I found myself struggling with these boundless thoughts as I grabbed myself riding my sister’s car, on my way to pick up my mother to home.
 In just 5-kilometer drive, I remember bothering about half a dozen drivers.
-And their indignation was quite visible through those irritated, disdained looks they willingly offered me, while overtaking.
-They seemed to be following some sort of cultural hurried routine, while I was still controlled by the periodic episodes of peaceful blackouts – something you get addicted to, after experiencing, for some time, the stillness in Himalayas.
+And their indignation was quite visible through those irritated, disdained looks they willingly offered me everytime someone overtook me.
+They seemed to be following some sort of cultural hurried routine, while I was still controlled by the periodic episodes of peaceful blackouts – something you get addicted to, after experiencing the stillness in the Himalayas for some time.

-Rather, it is freedom from these technologies – something that only allows us to sit still and enjoy the moment – feels like the ultimate prize.
+Rather, it is the freedom from these technologies – something that only allows us to sit still and enjoy the moment – that feels like the ultimate prize.
 Sitting still and watching the time go by has no longer remained an indulgence for those with no resources, but has become a necessity for those with enough resources, and for everyone else.

-Every now and then we are required to step out of our confusing lives and experience the moments of tranquility.
+Every now and then we are required to step out of our confusing lives and experience the moments of tranquillity.
 Maybe that’s why we run towards mountains every weekend.
 They offer us a setting, a route-map, to lose the world behind and cut through the noise, only to find some fresh energy within ourselves, and within others.

 “Climb the mountains and get their good tidings.
 Nature’s peace will flow into you as sunshine flows into trees.
 The winds will blow their own freshness into you, and the storms their energy, while cares will drop off like autumn leaves”

-Sitting still as a way of falling in love with the world and everything in it; sitting still as an effort to get nothing but to realize everything that has always been around us – I’d seldom thought of it like that.
-But this time, upon my return, when I tried to adjust myself with the regular doings I left behind, to complete my one-month long directionless wandering in Himalayas, I discerned how much of those directionless wanderings (of mind and thoughts) were actually still required.
+Sitting still as a way of falling in love with the world and everything in it, sitting still as an effort to get nothing but to realize everything that has always been around us – I’d seldom thought of it like that.
+But this time, upon my return, when I tried to adjust myself with the regular doings I left behind, to complete my one-month long directionless wandering in the Himalayas, I discerned how much of those directionless wanderings (of mind and thoughts) were actually still required.

-Here to those moments of stillness:
+Here, to those moments of that pure stillness:

 So, when was the last time you experienced such rhapsodic, tranquil moments of pure stillness?
 When did you last visit the Himalayas?